Cycling The Camino de Santiago Self-Guided

 When you get to Santiago you go to the Pilgrim’s Office and show your Credential with all the stamps to prove that you did cycle The Camino (minimum of 200km biking).
 You are then awarded the Compostela, a document with your name written in Latin that certifies that you completed the Camino!

-If you wish to cycle The Camino de Santiago, you should use a mountain bike!
-We will ride sometimes on asphalt, other times on bike lanes, wood lanes along the beaches and some dirt roads, or even some single tracks and rough trails.
-The mountain bike’s thicker tires and better grip will help you to get the necessary comfort and balance when you have to cross Roman bridges that are more than 2000 years old.
+To cycle The Camino de Santiago, you should use wider tires on your bicycle!
+We will ride sometimes on asphalt, other times on bike lanes, wood lanes along the beaches and some dirt roads, or even some single tracks or rough trails.
+Thicker tires have better grip and they will help you to get the necessary comfort and balance when you have to cross Roman bridges that are more than 2000 years old.

 There is a well-known sentence that helps us to understand what really is The Camino de Santiago and it says something like this: “It is the Way itself that changes our lives, not the goal”, i.e. it is by cycling The Camino and overcoming the daily difficulties that our inner self is changed, and not the fact that you get to Santiago de Compostela.

 Cycling the Camino is giving a bit of yourself! …It is something different, …it is really an experience!

 Level 3 (2.6)

 57% asphalt + 43% dirt roads and bike lanes

 Vila do Conde (Porto region) | Santiago de Compostela

 14 to 30 April, 2024